ManonR11/manonreau.github.io/research_projects.md

    * See : <a href="https://www.bonvinlab.org/covid/">https://www.bonvinlab.org/covid/</a>

 ## Importance of inactive data in models : application to virtual screening in human health and environnement - example of nuclear receptors - Cnam, GBCM
+This section summarizes my PhD work under the supervision of Pr Matthieu Montes.

-Study of the evolution of the use of decoy compounds and true inactive data into model evaluation and construction for CADD
+Study of the evolution of the use of decoy compounds/ true inactive data in CADD benchmarking data sets.
    * See : <a href="https://pubs.acs.org/doi/10.1021/acs.jmedchem.8b01105">Réau <em>et al</em>, Front.
 Pharmacol.
 2018</a>

 Creation of the NR-DBIND (Nuclear Receptors DataBase Including Negative Data)